ManticoreGamesInc/platform-documentation/src/tutorials/ability_tutorial.md

     The **Socket** property determines _where_ the equipment will be attached to the player--we want the equipment to disappear, so for simplicity we will attach it somewhere that it will be hidden by the player's body.

-    Doing these first two steps will already let you pick up the `Equipment` when playing the game and walking through it--but it is hard to pick up something you can't see!
+    Doing these first two steps will already let you pick up the `Equipment` when playing the game and walking through it--but it is hard to pick up something you can't see.

 3. To make this a more usable power-up object, let's add a model to it that players can see.

-    You can choose whatever you would like and would fit your game, but in my case I am going to use a classic gem.
+    You can choose whatever you would like and would fit your game, but in this case I am going to use a classic gem.

     1. In the **Core Content** tab, search for "diamond" and drag the `Gem - Diamond 6-Sided Polished` into your Project Hierarchy.